Best Cockroach Control Services in Phoenix AZ

-If you select one of our Pest Plans and find more than an occasional Pest invader that your plan covers, or were not completely satisfied with the last service we provided, WATTS Pest Prevention will respond to correct the problem within 48 hours*.
-If we fail to respond within 48 hours, or fail to correct the problem, we will refund your last service charge.
-Specialty services, initial services, one- time services or services provided for Pests not covered under the Plan you selected are not covered under this guarantee.
-See our full Terms and Conditions for more details.
+If you select one of our eligible Pest Prevention Programs and observe any covered pest(s) in-between regularly scheduled service visits, or you were not completely satisfied with the last service we provided, Watts Pest Prevention will respond to correct the problem within forty-eight (48) hours*.
+If we fail to respond within forty-eight (48) hours, or fail to correct the problem, we will refund your last service charge.
+See Service Agreement for more details!

 *Excluding weekends and holidays.